How to Get in Shape for Summer

 2. Make SMART Goals

 Though it is admirable to make big goals, being too lofty can diminish their success.
 Making "SMART" goals has shown to lead to boundless accomplishments, including this summer!

-Measurable: A measurable goal tracks the progress and keeps you accountable until a projected deadline, mostly by identifying "how much?" and "how many?"
+• Measurable: A measurable goal tracks progress and keeps you accountable until a projected deadline.
+These goals mostly by identifying "how much?" and "how many?"

-Achievable: Although goals should be challenging, they still should remain achievable and attainable.
-Answering, "How can I accomplish this goal?" can help identify resources and tools needed for its achievement while surfacing potential barriers that may need to be overcome.
+• Achievable: Although goals should be challenging, they still should remain achievable and attainable.
+Answering, "How can I accomplish this goal?" can help identify resources and tools needed for its achievement.
+It likewise surfaces potential barriers that may need to be overcome.

-Realistic: While big dreams are admirable, goals should be realistic and within reason.
-During the evaluation process, it is crucial to stay honest with yourself and consider all abilities and commitments needed to acquire anticipated goals.
+• Realistic: While big dreams are admirable, goals should be realistic and within reason.
+During the evaluation process, be honest with yourself and consider all abilities and commitments needed to acquire expected goals.

-Timely: Goals need target dates and times to keep you progressively moving towards them, along with helping prioritize everyday responsibilities and keeping desired goals on the forefront.
+• Timely: Goals need target dates and times to keep you progressively moving towards them.
+Timely goals also help prioritize everyday duties and keep desired goals on the forefront.